ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/upgrading-to-older-versions/index.md

 title: "Upgrading to Older Versions"
 ---

-Refer to the release notes of the previous version for breaking changes and deprecations.
+Refer to the release notes of the previous versions for breaking changes and deprecations.

 ## AG Grid 30